-Pandemic themed horrors are here to stay, especially given recent events.
-But, while a few have managed to reflect the absolute horror of lockdown, others have faltered.
-Final Days sadly sits in the latter in exploring pandemic themes within a tried and tested zombie format.
-In fact, the only remotely engaging segment of director Johnny Martin’s lacklustre horror is a brief appearance from Donald Sutherland.
-Here Martin’s film is void of any real bite as a troop of bland zombies usher in the apocalypse while Tyler Posey walks around his apartment half-naked.
+Pandemic-themed horrors are here to stay, especially given recent events, but while a few have managed to reflect the absolute horror of lockdown, others have faltered.
+Final Days is sadly one that falters as it attempts to explore pandemic themes within a tried and tested zombie format.
+In fact, the only remotely engaging segment of director Johnny Martin’s lacklustre horror is a brief appearance from Donald Sutherland mid-way through.
+Martin’s film is void of bite as a troop of bland and decidedly laughable zombies usher in the apocalypse while Tyler Posey walks around his apartment half-naked.

-I found myself far more interested in Tyler’s tattoos than the end of humanity for a film labelled as a pandemic horror.
-Here the ex-Teen Wolf star seemingly uses this weak venture as an opportunity to get naked as much as possible, and while I am not complaining, it is hardly riveting viewing.
-The result is an eye-catching but flawed one and a half hours of abs and no story.
-Now, this is not a direct criticism of Posey’s performance, as he does everything possible with the lacklustre screenplay on offer – his ability to hold the screen admirable given the poor story at hand.
-But you can’t help but feel that all the body shots are a cheap ploy to cover the tracks of a decidedly weak film.
+I predominantly found myself far more interested in Tyler’s tattoos than in the potential end of humanity as the ex-Teen Wolf star got naked as much as possible.
+Of course, I am not complaining, but Tyler’s bare midriff on repeat is hardly riveting viewing.
+As a result, we are offered no more than one and a half hours of abs and no story.
+This is not a direct criticism of Posey’s performance, as he does everything possible with the lacklustre script, but the body shots are clearly a cheap ploy to cover the tracks of a decidedly weak screenplay.

 READ MORE: GLASSHOUSE

 Eva (Summer Spiro) lives in the apartment opposite Aiden, her immaculate hair, makeup and clothes hiding the fact that she has no running water, little food and no electricity.
-Of course, Aiden finds himself immediately transfixed by the young woman, his new mission the protection of Eva at all costs with the hope of eventually making babies.
-But how can he support and woo her when they are separated by a zombie riddled courtyard?
+Of course, Aiden finds himself immediately transfixed by the young woman, and a new mission forms in his mind.
+He must protect Eva at all costs and make babies as soon as possible.
+But how can he support and woo her when a zombie-riddled courtyard separates them?

 READ MORE: DASHCAM

-The story that ensues is riddled with plot holes, simplistic dialogue and zombies that never generate an ounce of fear.
-However, one genuinely interesting sequence could have saved Final Days given more time, scope, and development.
+The story is riddled with ridiculous plot holes, laughable dialogue and zombies who never manage to generate an ounce of fear.
+However, one interesting sequence could have saved Final Days, given more time and development.
 In this sequence, Donald Sutherland and Tyler Posey meet unexpectedly in a neighbouring flat as they search for food – the tension of their meeting growing as they attempt to understand each other’s motives.
-Here Aiden is innocent to the absolute horror Sutherland’s Edward is hiding.
-These scenes highlight what could have been by introducing a brief but interesting and engaging story arc.
-However, these themes are discarded in favour of Aiden and Eva’s love story and their potentially zombie-free babies.
+Aiden is innocent to the horror Sutherland’s character, Edward, is hiding until it comes into view.
+However, the promising horror of this short interlude is quickly discarded in favour of Aiden and Eva’s love story and their mission for zombie-free babies.